opendistro-for-elasticsearch/sql/workbench/README.md

   Runs the plugin tests.

-## Contributing to Open Distro for Elasticsearch SQL Workbench
+## Contributing to Open Distro for Elasticsearch Query Workbench

 - Refer to [CONTRIBUTING.md](./CONTRIBUTING.md).
 - Since this is a workbench, it can be useful to review the [Kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) alongside the documentation around [workbenchs](https://www.elastic.co/guide/en/kibana/master/kibana-plugins.html) and [plugin development](https://www.elastic.co/guide/en/kibana/master/plugin-development.html).